Symphony No. 3 (Dvořák): Instrumentation and form

-The work is scored for an orchestra of two flutes, piccolo, two oboes, English horn, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, triangle, harp, and strings.
+The work is scored for an orchestra of two flutes, one piccolo, two oboes, English horn, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, triangle, harp, and strings.

 The work, unlike his other symphonies, is in three movements:

 There is no scherzo, this being the only three-movement symphony he wrote.
 The Adagio molto is his longest symphonic slow movement, and the Allegro vivace is the shortest finale.
 A typical performance of the work has a duration of about thirty minutes.

 Critic Ludevít Procházka felt that the three movements could be three symphonic poems but the absence of a scherzo prevented the work from truly being a symphony.
 However, an examination of the music itself reveals more unity than Procházka saw.
 The first and third movements center on E♭, F♯, and A♭ major, while the second movement is in C♯ minor, the dominant of F♯.
 In addition, both the second and third movements contain allusions to thematic material from the first movement to foster a sense of symphonic unity.

 Reception

 Dvořák submitted this symphony along with his fourth symphony (completed in the early months of 1874) in an application for a state scholarship, which he was granted.
 Despite its unusual structure and Wagnerian influences, the symphony captured the attention of German composer Johannes Brahms, who was notorious for his musical conservatism.
 The symphony represented a milestone in Dvořák's career in that it marked the beginning of his association with the musical establishment in Vienna.

 It was premiered by Prague Philharmonic Orchestra on 29 March 1874 at the fourth philharmonic concert in the hall on Žofín (Sophia Island), conducted by Bedřich Smetana.
 The composition was revised by Dvořák in 1887–1889, though not printed until 1912 (after the composer's death) by N. Simrock in Berlin.
 It was the first of his symphonies that Dvořák heard performed.
 In another performance a few months later, Smetana included the scherzo from Dvořák's fourth symphony.

-In a review in the Czech newspaper Národní listy in 1874, Ludevít Procházka praised the symphony as breathtaking, enthusiastic, and imaginative, but wrote that Dvořák was “as yet unable to control the high-spirited steed of his imagination.”
-He saw promise in the young Dvořák nonetheless, commending the finale for its reminiscence of “the spirit of Beethoven,” and writing that with time Dvořák could truly achieve greatness in his symphonic works.
+In a review in the Czech newspaper Národní listy in 1874, Ludevít Procházka praised the symphony as breathtaking, enthusiastic, and imaginative, but wrote that Dvořák was "as yet unable to control the high-spirited steed of his imagination".
+He saw promise in the young Dvořák nonetheless, commending the finale for its reminiscence of "the spirit of Beethoven", and writing that with time Dvořák could truly achieve greatness in his symphonic works.

+Recordings

+The first complete recording of the work was made in 1950, with Henry Swoboda conducting the Wiener Symphoniker.
+The first recording on a major label, and one that has constantly been in print, was István Kertész conducting the London Symphony Orchestra for his complete cycle of the Dvořák symphonies on Decca.